SzuniSOFT/laravel-rule-groups/README.md

 ## Advanced Usage - On demand configuration

-In this chapter we'll take a closer look on how we can modify these groups in extremist situations.
+In this chapter we'll take a closer look at how we can modify these groups in extremist situations.

 Let's say we have a registration page where the user must specify the information of the managed company but we also need billing information.
 That's okay, easy and simple.
 But what if the managed company and the billing company are not the same one?

-Take a look on the following **Rule Group**
+Take a look at the following **Rule Group**

 ```php
 use SzuniSoft\RuleGroups\RuleGroup;